nelsonfigueroa/nelson.cloud/content/posts/2020_01_06_hacking_hack_the_box.md

     "success": 1
 }
 ```
-The code appears to be encrypted.
-Based on previous experience, encrypted strings that end with a `=` are generally encoded in base64.
+The code appears to be encoded.
+Based on previous experience, encoded strings that end with a `=` are generally encoded in base64.
 I could be wrong, but I decided to try decoding it as a base64 string anyway:

 ```
 $ echo QUpXRlAtR01QUlgtSVhSUFQtQ0dBVUEtUklNWE4= | base64 --decode